nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-11-02-sole_proprieotrship_statistics.md

 With that being said…

-**Cargill is the largest privately owned corporation in America coming in at an annual revenue of $165 Billion**, according to their [2022 Annual Report](https://www.cargill.com/doc/1432215917376/2022-cargill-annual-report.pdf).
+**Cargill is the biggest privately owned corporation in America coming in at an annual revenue of $165 Billion**, according to their [2022 Annual Report](https://www.cargill.com/doc/1432215917376/2022-cargill-annual-report.pdf).
 This food production giant was started way back in 1865 and currently employees 155,000 workers worldwide.

 Based on their wikipedia page, Cargill brought in a net profit of $4.93 Billion in 2021, after material costs and taxes.
 Being a private company, Cargill  restricts access to their financial reports.
 Here is what they've released so far: